-The mission of the SBCC is to assure member businesses will benefit through services that sustain and increase their revenues.
-General member services include, but are not limited to business/entrepreneur education and training, business resource referrals, access to chamber meeting facilities (pre-COVID), business networking (now virtually) and outreach.
+Our vision for the SBCCF also includes being the premier resource for advancing the success of under-represented communities, and our focus is to ensure that our member businesses benefit through services that sustain and increase their revenues.
+General member services include, but are not limited to business/entrepreneur education and training, business resource referrals, access to chamber meeting facilities (pre-COVID), business networking and outreach.

-SBCC has a significant legacy of supporting small businesses and now is offering assistance in their economic recovery and workforce development particularly now in response to the COVID crisis.
-SBCC continues to offer a series of business tools and training that can serve as immediate support for long-term solutions.
-Some of the immediate efforts consist of outreach, labs or workshops, facilitation, business advocacy, technical assistance in professional services (such as but not limited to back-office support,) working with public funding, reporting, data collection, record keeping, general operations, and certification of businesses.
-Helping to professionalize underrepresented industries of business (such as the personal care and beauty industries like cosmetology, barbering, nail salons and hair care retail stores who have been impacted the hardest by the COVID crisis,) they have significant clientele that serve African American residents in the City of Sacramento and beyond.
+The Sacramento Black Chamber of Commerce (SBCC) has a significant legacy of supporting small businesses and also offers assistance in economic recovery and workforce development, particularly now in response to the COVID crisis.
+The SBCC continues to offer a series of business tools and training that serve as immediate support as well as for long-term solutions.
+Some of these immediate efforts consist of outreach, labs and workshops, facilitation, business advocacy, technical assistance in professional services, working with public funding, reporting, data collection, record keeping, general operations, and business certifications.
+We help to professionalize underrepresented industries of business with significant clientele that serve African American residents in the City of Sacramento and beyond.

 We offer our member businesses: